rudrapatel29/Spotify-Data-Analysis/README.md

 ## Dataset
 The dataset used in this project includes the following columns:
-- `id`: Unique identifier for the track
+- `id`: Unique identifier for the track.
-- `name`: Name of the track
+- `name`: Name of the track.
-- `popularity`: Popularity score of the track
+- `popularity`: Popularity score of the track.
-- `duration_ms`: Duration of the track in milliseconds
+- `duration_ms`: Duration of the track in milliseconds.
-- `explicit`: Indicates if the track contains explicit content
+- `explicit`: Indicates if the track contains explicit content.
-- `artists`: List of artists for the track
+- `artists`: List of artists for the track.
-- `id_artists`: Unique identifiers for the artists
+- `id_artists`: Unique identifiers for the artists.
-- `release_date`: Release date of the track
+- `release_date`: Release date of the track.
-- `danceability`: Measure of how suitable a track is for dancing
+- `danceability`: Measure of how suitable a track is for dancing.
-- `energy`: Measure of intensity and activity
+- `energy`: Measure of intensity and activity.
-- `key`: Key in which the track is composed
+- `key`: Key in which the track is composed.
-- `loudness`: Overall loudness of the track
+- `loudness`: Overall loudness of the track.
-- `mode`: Modality of the track (major or minor)
+- `mode`: Modality of the track (major or minor).
-- `speechiness`: Presence of spoken words in the track
+- `speechiness`: Presence of spoken words in the track.
-- `acousticness`: Measure of the acoustic quality of the track
+- `acousticness`: Measure of the acoustic quality of the track.
-- `instrumentalness`: Measure of the instrumental quality of the track
+- `instrumentalness`: Measure of the instrumental quality of the track.
-- `liveness`: Presence of a live audience in the track
+- `liveness`: Presence of a live audience in the track.
-- `valence`: Measure of the musical positiveness of the track
+- `valence`: Measure of the musical positiveness of the track.
-- `tempo`: Tempo of the track
+- `tempo`: Tempo of the track.
-- `time_signature`: Time signature of the track
+- `time_signature`: Time signature of the track.

 ## Data Wrangling and Manipulation
 The following techniques were used to clean and manipulate the dataset: